WHAT DOES 'AGEING WITHOUT CHILDREN' MEAN?

 People who have had children, but those children are unwilling to offer help and support because they are estranged or have no contact.

 Our health and care systems do not operate in a way that effectively supports people without family.
 Cuts in public spending on adult social care over recent years means that there has been a reduction in the types of services that provide lower-level support and a rise in the eligibility threshold reducing access to statutory support for many older people unless their needs are deemed critical or substantial.
 At the same time, many voluntary organisations have lost funding for help-at-home services and advocacy services.
-These services. which are particularly crucial for people without family, are under severe pressure financially and are often only funded to deliver advocacy required by law e.g. under the Care Act 2014 and independent mental health advocacy.
+These services, which are particularly crucial for people without family, are under severe financial pressure and are often only funded to deliver advocacy required by law, for example under the Care Act 2014 or independent mental health advocacy.

 Consequently, people ageing without children can be left without support and help at a time when they need it most.

-'It’s a constant battle to get any help for my mum even though she’s in her 80’s and has dementia!!
+"It’s a constant battle to get any help for my mum even though she’s in her 80’s and has dementia!!
 I feel like I am always having to shout really loudly to get anywhere.
 I wonder, who will be shouting for me?
-Or will I be the old lady dying alone in a hospital bed because no one cares?'
+Or will I be the old lady dying alone in a hospital bed because no one cares?"

-WHAT ARE AWwoC DOING?
+WHAT IS AWOC DOING?

 Providing Support: helping those ageing without children to have the resources they need

 Policy and Campaigning: raising awareness and understanding of the issues affecting people ageing without children, and advocating the inclusion of people ageing without children in mainstream discussions on ageing.